RoosterDragon/Desktop-Ponies/Content/readme.txt

 - Fixed sounds not working in v1.42.1.2.
 - Hopefully the final fix for ponies and idle animations during animations.
 - Fixed an error in the editor where you the dialog to change an interaction target would fail to open.
-- Loading times should be somewhat faster.
+- Loading times significantly improved.

 v1.42.1.2:
 - Added crystallized Twilight Sparkle by supersaiyanmikito